blaze/odo/docs/source/spark.rst

 Interface
 ---------

-Spark diverges a bit from other areas of ``into`` due to the way it works.
+Spark diverges a bit from other areas of ``odo`` due to the way it works.
 With Spark, all objects are attached to a special object called ``SparkContext``.
 There can only be *one* of these running at a time.
 In contrast, SparkSQL objects all live inside of *one or more* ``SQLContext`` objects. ``SQLContext``